NirB94/System-Genetics-Final-Project/README.md

-System Genetics - final project
+# System Genetics - Final Project

 In this project we were assigned to combine genes and intermediate phenotypes to discover noval findings.
 The project was submitted as the final assignment for this course.